 intro(asgardianBrothers[0], phrase) //=> Thor Odinsson says: I like this brown drink very much, bring me another!

-What if we told Javascript that instead of the record being a parameter, it could be assumed as a context and thus accessible via this.
-To accomplish this, we can use either call or apply:
+What if we told Javascript that instead of the record being a parameter, it could be assumed as a context and thus accessible via this

 function introWithContext(line){